How to Stop My Dog Barking When Out Walking

-To understand how to fix this barking behavior and how to stop any dog from barking on walks (even the stubborn ones), we first need to look at WHY dogs bark when they out for a walk.
+To understand how to stop dog barking when out walking and how to stop any dog from barking on a leash (even the stubborn ones), we first need to look at WHY dogs bark when they out for a walk.

 Here’s the truth.
 The real reason for dog barking tends to get buried in techniques and tricks and tools.
 The BIG problem is that until you address the root reason, those techniques and tricks and tools don’t work well – at least not for long.